 The SelectLink feature is not limited to a particular electrical interface (physical layer).
-The code generation engine available at www.xilinx.com allows the designer to chose any of the Selectl/O standards.
-(See XAPP133 for information on the various I/O standards supported by Virtex.)
+The code generation engine available at www.xilinx.com allows the designer to chose any of the SelectI/O standards.
+(See XAPP133 for information on the various I/O standards supported by Virtex devices.)

 When the transmitter and receiver FPGAs are on the same printed circuit board, a high-speed single-ended standard, such as SSTL3 Class II, is a good choice.
-For transmission between PCBs, the LVDS differential standard (Virtex-E) is recommended, because it provides the best noise immunity.
+For transmission between PCBs, the LVDS differential standard (available in the Virtex-E families) is recommended, because it provides the best noise immunity.